metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 ### Uploading the Metadata

-Once we have a valid and working image URI we can start working on the metadata for our token.
+Once we have a valid and working image URI we can start working on the metadata for our SPL Token.

-the standard for offchain metadata for a funigble token is as follows
+The standard for offchain metadata for a fungible token is as follows

 ```json
 {